 SAIB employs around 1,600 staff across the world.
 Shareholders in the publicly-listed bank include J. P. Morgan Chase, Mizuho Corporate Bank, Saudi public and private institutions, as well as Saudi citizens.

 In 2016, the bank reported total assets of US$25.0 billion and a net profit of US$280 million.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
 To learn more, explore our interactive career map….

 For banking careers, you will have a significant edge over the competition with our financial modeling courses.

-This has been a guide to the top banks in Brunei.
+This has been CFI’s guide to the top banks in Saudi Arabia.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: